wvlet/airframe/docs/airspec.md

 AirSpec manages two types of sessions: _global_ and _local_:
 - For each AirSpec instance, a single global session will be created.
 - For each test method in the AirSpec instance, a local (child) session that inherits the global session will be created.
+  - It is possible to override the local design by using `test(..., design = ...)` function.

 To configure the design of objects that will be created in each session, override `protected def design:Design` or `protected def localDesign: Design` methods in AirSpec.